sayful1/shapla-vue-components/components/shapla-file-uploader/README.md

-# shapla-columns
+# shapla-file-uploader
-A simple way to build responsive columns for Vue.js
+A collection of vue component for handling frontend drag and drop file upload functionality.

 ## Table of contents